 You might be sitting on your horse going uphill, while a bunch of horses are on their way downwards, resulting in an actual horse traffic jam.

 The spiritual basis regarding horse-riding to the monastery

 The hike to Tiger’s Nest is considered a pilgrimage.
 According to the Bhutanese, you’ll accumulate very good merit for yourself if you get to the monastery on foot.
 If you were to ride an animal to shorten the journey, in the spiritual sense, you’re splitting the merit with the animal for making the animal suffer for your convenience.
 I’m a believer in merit and karma and would thus agree with this.

-On the flip side, the mindful part of me also accepts that this horse-riding option will always be available, even if to cater to people who really cannot walk much due to health issues.
+On the flip side, the mindful part of me also accepts that this horse-riding option will always be available, even if to cater to people who really cannot walk much due to health issues yet still would like to get to the monastery.
 At least, the people who take care of these horses will get a source of income.